-183. Posters
+144. Posters

-NSS hard copy posters are available in two sizes: A3 and A4.
+- NSS hard copy posters are available in two sizes: A3 and A4.
 Providers often display posters in prominent positions where there is a lot of student traffic.
-The A0 poster will be made available as a digital file only.

-- Please note that the poster design is different each year.
-The 2022 campaign has been designed by Ipsos MORI and professional designers, following rigorous desk research into effective promotional campaigns. - Providers are permitted to request the poster files from Ipsos MORI to adapt the poster for their own provider.
-However, they are only permitted to add a provider logo and/or provider-specific text, e.g. prize draw information or 'you said, we did' examples.
-Any adaptions of the posters have to be approved by Ipsos MORI and the OfS.
+The A0 poster will be made available as a digital file only. - Providers are permitted to request the poster files from Ipsos to adapt the poster for their own provider.
+However, they are only permitted to add a provider logo and/or provider-specific text, e.g., prize draw information or 'you said, we did' examples.
+Any adaptions of the posters have to be approved by Ipsos and the OfS.